 Brown Note: The song XANA made in "Killer Music".
 Causes slowed heart rate, coma (though eyes remain wide open), and a Joker Gas-like creepy smile.

 Can't Live Without You: Aelita with the Supercomputer in Season 2.
-XANA ensured the kids couldn't Cut the Juice on him by linking Aelita to it.
-She would lapse into unconsciousness whenever the machine is turned off — and a too long interruption would make her heart stop.
+XANA ensures the kids can't Cut the Juice on him by linking Aelita to it.
+She lapses into unconsciousness whenever the machine is turned off — and a too long interruption can make her heart stop.